 “Planned Outage” means a partial or total outage due to a Facility operating at reduced output or being removed from service by the Facility operator in a controlled manner so as to allow maintenance of equipment, systems or the entire Facility, where the event or outage was part of the annual maintenance planning.

-“Products” means quantities of products or services (including Energy, Capacity and Ancillary Services) that may from time to time be sold under EPMI Transactions.
+“Products” means quantities of products or services (including Energy, Capacity and Ancillary Services) that may from time to time be bought or sold under EPMI Transactions.

 “Protocols” shall mean the SPP Protocols duly adopted by SPP, including any attachments or exhibits referenced thereby, as amended from time to time, containing the scheduling, operating, planning, reliability, and settlement (including customer registration) policies, rules, guidelines, procedures, standards, and criteria of SPP.
 For the purposes of determining responsibilities and rights at a given time, the Protocols, as amended in accordance with the change procedure(s) described in the Protocols, in effect at the time of the performance or non-performance of an action, shall govern with respect to that action.